thanatchon36/gemini-candlestick/README.md

 ## License

 This project is submitted to The Gemini API Developer Competition, sponsored by Google LLC.
 The submission is subject to the [Official Rules of the competition](https://ai.google.dev/competition), including the intellectual property provisions.

+## Hardware Requirements

+- **Minimum & Recommended:** CPU: 2 cores (ARM64 architecture), RAM: 2GB

+ This application has been developed and tested on a MacBook M1, which comfortably meets these requirements.